jundalisay/spblist/content/en/superphysics/fallacies/kant-apriori-fallacy.md

 Academics and intellectuals would then create courses on useless epistemology to give employment to themselves.

 The original tool to split fact from opinion is called dialectics and already was doing its job just fine, simply by accepting arguments that can offer proofs.

-Nowadays, this is seen in peer-reviews.
+Nowadays, this is seen in peer-reviews or by simply demonstrating the truth of an opinion in physical reality.

 Notice how Kant even tries to destroy the intellectually-democratic tool of dialectics:

 {{< q a="Kant" c="Part 2, Introduction, Simple Critique of Pure Reason" >}}
 Dialectics is a logic of illusion.
 It is a sophistical art for giving ignorance and intentional sophistries.. it teaches us nothing regarding the content of our cognitions.
 It merely shows the formal conditions of their accordance with the understanding, which do not relate to and are quite indifferent in respect of objects,any attempt to employ it as a tool to extend our knowledge must end in mere nonsense since anyone can oppose any assertion.